-No, a factory reset will not remove your android update.
+No, a factory reset will not remove your Android updates.

-However, a factory reset doesn’t roll back the Android update.
+However, a factory reset doesn’t roll back any Android updates because it can’t.

-If you want to learn more about Android’s factory reset, then you’re in the right place.
+If you want to learn all about Android’s factory reset, then you’re in the right place.

 A factory reset, or sometimes also known as a hard reset or a master reset, is a total software reset of a phone, laptop, or pretty much any electronic device.

 The factory reset takes the device back to its original state by erasing all the information stored on the device.